Network-Direction/chatbot/docs/graph-api.md

       We can decrypt the messages with our private key MS will create a session key and encrypt the message with that The session key is different for each message The session key is encrypted with our public key

+## Generating Public/Private Key Pair

 &nbsp;<br>
 - - - -
 ## teamschat.py
 ### send_chat()
     Arguments: message
-* This is the text that we want to send to teams, formatted as HTML
+        This is the text that we want to send to teams, formatted as HTML
     Returns: None
     Purpose:
         (1) Reads the token from token.txt, and confirms it is valid
         (2) Connect to the Graph API using the requests module
         (3) Check the response, and handle 401 and 429 errors

 &nbsp;<br>
 - - - -
 ## crypto.py
+The private key should be a file named 'private.pem', which should be kept in the core folder The public key should be a file named 'public.pem', which should be kept in the core folder

+### rsa_decrypt()
+    Arguments:
+        encrypted_symmetric_key
+    Returns:
+        decrypted_symmetric_key
+    Purpose:
+        Takes a symmetric key (encrypted) as it appears in the webhook Uses the private key to decrypt it

+### validate()
+    Arguments:
+        decrypted_symmetric_key
+        data
+        signature
+    Returns:
+        True or False
+    Purpose:
+        Creates a hash of the body of the webhook, using the symmetric key and HMAC-SHA-256 Compare the result to the signature contained in the webhook Returns True if there is a match (a valid webhook)

+### aes_decrypt()
+    Arguments:
+        decrypted_symmetric_key
+        data
+    Returns:
+        decrypted_payload
+    Purpose:
+        Uses the symmetric key to decrypt the message in the webhook

 &nbsp;<br>
 - - - -
 ## parse_chats.py
+    Arguments:
+    Returns:
+    Purpose:

 &nbsp;<br>
 - - - -
 ## smtp.py
     Used to alert someone if there's problems sending over teams
     This is not intended to be used for regular notifications

 ### send_mail()
     Arguments: message
-* The message that should be converted to an email
+        The message that should be converted to an email
     Returns: None
     Purpose: Takes a message, and converts it to MIMEText.
 Then sends email using the details in config.yaml